 Travel Hacking Success Stories

-I booked a flight from Seattle to New York City (with a five day layover) and then a flight from NYC to Medellin, Colombia for two of us for just $198… What’s more, on that same trip I also used my hotel rewards points to book five nights in Manhattan (in the Financial District near the World Trade Center) for just $27.50.
+I booked a “round trip” flight from Seattle to New York City (with a five-night stop) and then a flight from NYC to Medellin, Colombia for two of us for just $198… What’s more, on that same trip I also used my hotel rewards points to book five nights in Manhattan (in the Financial District near the World Trade Center) for absolutely nothing.
 The going rate at the hotel was over $450 per night, for what should have been a total of $2,400 for five nights… This hotel definitely wasn’t a dive.

-So, all five nights in Manhattan cost less than a pricey New York breakfast for two (oh, and the hotel included breakfast every day, and we had an in-room kitchen).
-So, for the both of us, I scored one domestic flight, one international flight, and five nights in one of the most expensive cities in the world for just about $225… Not bad!
+So, all five nights in Manhattan cost less than a New York bagel (oh, and the hotel included breakfast every day — with bagels, haha — and we had an in-room kitchen).
+So, for both of us, I scored one domestic flight, one international flight, and five nights in one of the most expensive cities in the world for just $200… Not bad!

 Using travel hacking, my cousin took a family vacation to Hawaii for the five of them (the parents and three kids) for just $55 round trip.
 That’s $55 for everyone, not per person.
 You can imagine how much that would’ve cost to book outright … at least $500 per ticket.

 Myself, I’ve flown back and forth from Colombia a few times now for around $100 each time.
 Normally those flights go for around $600-700.
-My biggest success story for those flights was when I did the return trip to Colombia all in first class (the journey was three flights).
+My biggest success story for those flights was when I did the return trip to Colombia all in first-class (the journey was three flights).
 That’s the definition of a cheap first class ticket, for sure.

 Is travel hacking worth it?
 You better believe it… It has the biggest reward for the smallest effort of any other travel tip or trick.